qburnsFB/password-lib/README.md

 # How to run

-`npm install` and then either run the pre-built folder with `npm run preview` or run the dev version with `npm run dev`
+`npm install` and then either run the pre-built folder with `npm run preview` or run the dev version with `npm run dev` and use the local url provided